Coherent Generation and Protection of Anticoherent Spin States: Conclusion

 In this work, we have presented a simple and efficient protocol for the deterministic generation and protection of anticoherent (AC) spin states using a combination of spin rotation and squeezing operations.
 Our pulse-based protocol, which involves cycles of rotations followed by squeezing, has demonstrated remarkable efficiency in producing AC states of different orders, achieving a high degree of anticoherence even for large spin quantum numbers.
 Through numerical optimization and analytical derivations, we have identified the optimum parameters for the rotation and squeezing operations, enabling the generation of AC states up to order 9 for spin-24 systems and order 2 for collective spin ensembles.

 To address the inherent fragility of AC states to decoherence, we developed dynamically corrected gates (DCGs) capable of implementing the pulse-based state preparation protocol while suppressing the relevant noise mechanisms.
 We have shown that our methods effectively mitigate dephasing arising from dipole-dipole interactions and on-site disorder in interacting spin ensembles, preserving coherence during state preparation by our protocol.
-Our analysis demonstrates that single-pulse protection using DCGs outperforms full-cycle protection in disorder-dominated regimes, while the latter is more suitable in interaction-dominated scenarios.
-Furthermore, we have shown that DCGs remain advantageous when control errors are sufficiently small, supporting the feasibility of experimentally producing $t$-AC states for various orders $t$.
+Our analysis demonstrates that single-pulse protection using DCGs outperforms full-cycle protection in disorder-dominated regimes, while the latter performs very similarly in the interaction-dominated scenarios.
+Furthermore, we have shown that DCGs remain advantageous when control errors are sufficiently small and that the self-correcting properties of the sequences with respect to certain pulse errors can be leveraged to improve the sequence performance, supporting the feasibility of experimentally producing $t$-AC states for various orders $t$.
 These states hold great promise for applications in quantum sensing, metrology, and fundamental quantum studies, where their rotational invariance and sensitivity to perturbations can be exploited.

 Our protocols can be applied to any physical platform where rotation and squeezing operations are possible, such as magnetic atoms, spin ensembles, or even Bose-Einstein condensates.
 Future research could then explore the use of more sophisticated Hamiltonian dynamics, such as two-axis anisotropic countertwisting~\cite{2023Witkowska} or effective three-body collective-spin interactions~\cite{2024Zhang}, to further speed up the generation of AC states.
 Beyond deterministic coherent control schemes, AC states could also be generated probabilistically via post-selection or through dissipative state preparation methods.
 An interesting direction to explore could be the use of quantum non-demolition measurement schemes based on multicolor probing, as demonstrated in~\cite{Saffman2009}, which may offer another approach to generate AC states in atomic ensembles with increased robustness against technical noise and inhomogeneous broadening.
 Investigating these alternatives may offer new avenues for producing practically useful AC states under less stringent coherence requirements, expanding their applicability to realistic experimental platforms.